semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Your team's goal should be to get new code to production as soon as it's ready.
 And if something goes wrong — own it and handle it accordingly.
 Let the team grow through the sense of ownership on what they do.

 Being always ready for a release requires a highly developed testing culture.
-Code that's checked in should always be fully tested.
+Code that's checked in should always be tested.
 If it's not, then there's no point in moving fast to oblivion.

-If you're just starting a new project, invest time to bring everyone on the same page and commit to writing automated tests for all code.
+If you're starting a new project, invest time to bring everyone on the same page and commit to writing automated tests for all code.
 When the project begins, set up the entire CI/CD pipeline, even while the application has no real functionality.
 Not only will the team benefit from a CI/CD feedback loop right from the start, but a fully automated pipeline will discourage any manual processes from creeping in and slowing down your team in the future.

 If you have an existing project with some technical debt, you can start by committing to a “no broken windows” policy on the CI pipeline.
 This means that when the master is broken, drop what you're doing and fix it.

 Every test failure is a bug.
 It needs to be logged, investigated and fixed.
 Assume that the defect is in application code, unless tests can prove otherwise.
-However, sometimes the test itself really is the problem, which is when the solution is to rewrite it to be more reliable.
+However, sometimes the test itself is the problem, which is when the solution is to rewrite it to be more reliable.

-The process of cleaning up the master build is something which usually starts being very painful, but if you're committed and stick to the process, over time the pain goes away.
+The process of cleaning up the master build is something which usually starts as being frustrating.
+But if you're committed and stick to the process, over time the pain goes away.
 One day you reach a stage when a failed test means there is a real bug.
-You don't have to re-run the CI build just to move on with your work.
+You don't have to re-run the CI build to move on with your work.
 No one has to impose a code freeze.
 Days become productive again.

 ### 3.2.2 Keep the Build Fast: Up to 10 Minutes